TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Records/Index.rst

 Selection with categories
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you would want to display categorized content with a RECORDS object
+If you want to display categorized content with a :ts:`RECORDS` object
 you could do it like this::

 	categorized_content = RECORDS